-WORKING PROGRAM OF ACADEMIC DISCIPLINE (WPAD)
+WORKING PROGRAM OF ACADEMIC DISCIPLINE (WPAD) "History"

-"History"

-Education program Specialty 31.05.01 "General medicine"

-Form of study: full time

-year 1, semester 2 lectures 36 hours practical classes 18 hours laboratory works not provided total amount of in-classroom works 54 hours independent self-work 18 hours control works () pass-fail exam year 1, semester 2 exam not provided
+Education program Specialty 31.05.01 "General medicine" Form of study: full time year 1, semester 1 lectures 36 hours practical classes 18 hours laboratory works not provided total amount of in-classroom works 54 hours independent self-work 18 hours control works () pass-fail exam year 1, semester 1 exam not provided

-The working program is drawn up in accordance with the requirements of the Federal state educational standard of higher education (level of training), approved by the order of the Ministry of education and science of the Russian Federation from 09.02.2016 No 95.
+The working program is drawn up in accordance with the requirements of the Federal state educational standard of higher education (level of training), approved by the order of the Ministry of education and science of the Russian Federation from $09.02.2016 \text{ N}{2} 95$ .

-The working program of the discipline was discussed at the meeting of the Department of fundamental and clinical medicine.
-Protocol No. 8, 09 of July 2019
+The working program of the discipline was discussed at the meeting of the Department of clinical medicine.
+Protocol No. 5, 13 of January 2020.